albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 - All basic items have a similar drop rate when card is destroyed.
 - All card types have a similar chance of dropping.

+**Miscellaneous:**
+- Classes and their methods given to us is working as intended
+- Frontend classes along with simple getters and setters are not included for coverage